-A 529 plan is a tax-advantaged investment plan designed to help families to save for a beneficiary’s (typically one’s child or grandchild) future higher education expenses.
+A 529 plan is a tax-advantaged investment plan designed to help families to save for a beneficiary’s (typically one’s child or grandchild) future education expenses.
 While commonly referred to as 529 plans, they are formally known as “Qualified Tuition Programs,” as defined in Section 529 of the Internal Revenue Code, and are administered by state agencies and organizations.

 Why State Plans Differ

 Each state that offers a 529 plan determines how its plan is structured and which investment options are offered.
 While many plans allow investors from out of state, there can be significant state tax advantages and other benefits for in-state residents.
-These can include state tax deductions, matching grants, and scholarship opportunities, protection from creditors and exemption from state financial aid calculations.
+These can include state tax deductions or credits, matching grants, and scholarship opportunities, protection from creditors and exemption from state financial aid calculations.
 Click here to Compare 529 Plans by State.

 Types of 529 Plans